CJSCommonPlatform/RamLocker/README.md

 # RAMLocker

-Construct a mock Express HTTP server based on a spec set out in RAML v0.8 chfiles.
+Construct a mock Express HTTP server based on a spec set out in RAML v0.8 files.

 ## Quickstart